JLefebvre55/ESC180-Labs/README.md

 # ESC180 Labs
- Labs for UofT EngSci ESC180F.
+Labs, projects, and other work for UofT EngSci ESC180F.

+Requires python, numpy, the usual.